-Sutton Council & Epsom and St Helier University Hospitals NHS Trust
+Sutton Council & Epsom and St Helier University Hospitals NHS Trust populations in the country having one of the fastest rates of population growth in London

 NHS learning disability employment pledge: working in partnership with the David Forbes Nixon programme we are creating more job opportunities for people with learning disabilities and autism aged 18-25 years.
 Specifically, St Helier Hospital will provide work placements which will be supported by Orchard Hill College.
+122 | Part Four: Wandsworth Developing our NHS Joint Forward Plan | 123